-1. The name of the domestic filing entity that is dividing itself is Active & Passive, LLC.
-2. Its principal place of business is 3.
-The file number issued to the filing entity by the Secretary of State is 4.
-The en tity is organized as a Texas limited liability company.
-5. The fili ing entity will survive the merger.
-6. I of the Certificate of Formation of the filing entity is amended to read in its entirety as follows: The of the limited liability company is Active, LLC.
-7. In lieu of providing the Plan of Merger, the domestic filing entity certifies that: a.
-A signed Plan of Merger is on file at the principal place of business of each surviving, acquiring, or new domestic entity or non-code organization provided in this form. b.
-On written request, a copy of the Plan of Merger will be furnished without cost by each surviving, acquiring, or new domestic entity or non-code organization to any owner or member of any domestic entity that is a party to or created by the Plan of Merger.
-8. Organi zations Created by the Merger: entity of me, jurisdiction of organization, principal place of business address, and entity description of each or other organization to be created pursuant to the Plan of Merger are set forth below.
-The Certificate nation of the domestic entity to be created are attached to this Certificate of Merger as Exhibit A. Name o of New (Organization: Passive, LP.
-Jurisdic Entity Princip al Place of Business: 9. an of Merger has been approved as required by the laws of the jurisdiction of formation and by the ing documents of the merging filing entity.
-1 This form agreement is not a form to be completed by filling in the blanks.
-Drafters should be certain that any agreement used by them is appropriate for the particular transaction.
-The presence or the absence of a particular provision in this form should not be taken as an indication that the provision is or is not "market standard."
+- 1. The name of the domestic filing entity that is dividing itself is Active & Passive, LLC. - 2.
+Its principal place of business is . - 3.
+The file number issued to the filing entity by the Secretary of State is . - 4.
+The entity is organized as a Texas limited liability company. - 5.
+The filing entity will survive the merger. - 6.
+Article I of the Certificate of Formation of the filing entity is amended to read in its entirety as follows: The name of the limited liability company is Active, LLC. - 7.
+In lieu of providing the Plan of Merger, the domestic filing entity certifies that: - a.
+A signed Plan of Merger is on file at the principal place of business of each surviving, acquiring, or new domestic entity or non-code organization provided in this form. - b.
+On written request, a copy of the Plan of Merger will be furnished without cost by each surviving, acquiring, or new domestic entity or non-code organization to any owner or member of any domestic entity that is a party to or created by the Plan of Merger. - 8.
+Organizations Created by the Merger:

+The name, jurisdiction of organization, principal place of business address, and entity description of each entity or other organization to be created pursuant to the Plan of Merger are set forth below.
+The Certificate of Formation of the domestic entity to be created are attached to this Certificate of Merger as Exhibit A.

+Name of New Organization: Passive, LP.